Coordination polymer: Molecular storage

 Although not yet practical, porous coordination polymers have potential as molecular sieves in parallel with porous carbon and zeolites.
 The size and shapes of the pore can be controlled by the linker size and the connecting ligands' length and functional groups.
 To modify the pore size in order to achieve effective adsorption, nonvolatile guests are intercalated in the porous coordination polymer space to decrease the pore size.
 Active surface guests can also be used contribute to adsorption.
 For example, the large-pore MOF-177, 11.8 Å in diameter, can be doped by C60 molecules (6.83 Å in diameter) or polymers with a highly conjugated system in order to increase the surface area for H2 adsorption.

 Flexible porous coordination polymers are potentially attractive for molecular storage, since their pore sizes can be altered by physical changes.
 An example of this might be seen in a polymer that contains gas molecules in its normal state, but upon compression the polymer collapses and releases the stored molecules.
 Depending on the structure of the polymer, it is possible that the structure be flexible enough that collapsing the pores is reversible and the polymer can be reused to uptake the gas molecules again.
 The Metal-organic framework page has a detailed section dealing with H2 gas storage.

 Luminescence

 Luminescent coordination polymers typically feature organic chromophoric ligands, which absorb light and then pass the excitation energy to the metal ion.
-Coordination polymers are potentially the most versatile luminescent species due to their emission properties being coupled with guest exchange.
-Luminescent supramolecular architectures have recently attracted much interest because of their potential applications in optoelectronic devices or as fluorescent sensors and probes.
-Coordination polymers are often more stable (thermo- and solvent-resistant) than purely organic species.

 For ligands that fluoresce without the presence of the metal linker (not due to LMCT), the intense photoluminescence emission of these materials tend to be magnitudes of order higher than that of the free ligand alone.
-These materials can be used for designing potential candidates for light emitting diode (LED) devices.
+These materials are candidates for light emitting diode (LED) devices.
 The dramatic increase in fluorescence is caused by the increase in rigidity and asymmetry of the ligand when coordinated to the metal center.